paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 #### Protected Session
 A session wherein messages between two participants are encrypted and integrity is protected using a set of shared secrets called session keys.

-A participant is said to be *authenticated* if, during the session, he, she or it proves possession of a long term token in addition to the session keys, and if the other party can verify the identity associated with that token.
+A participant is said to be *authenticated* if, during the session, he, she or it proves possession of an authenticator in addition to the session keys, and if the other party can verify the identity associated with that authenticator.
 If both participants are authenticated, the protected session is said to be *mutually authenticated*.

 #### Pseudonym
 A false name.
 In this document, all unverified names are assumed to be pseudonyms.

 #### Public Credentials
-Credentials that describe the binding in a way that does not compromise the token.
-(For more discussion, see Section 7.1.1.)
+Credentials that describe the binding in a way that does not compromise the authenticator.

 #### Public Key
 The public part of an asymmetric key pair that is used to verify signatures or encrypt data.

 #### Public Key Certificate
-A digital document issued and digitally signed by the private key of a Certificate authority that binds the name of a subscriber to a public key.
+A digital document issued and digitally signed by the private key of a certificate authority that binds the name of a subscriber to a public key.
 The certificate indicates that the subscriber identified in the certificate has sole control and access to the private key.
-See also \[[RFC 5280](#RFC_5280)\].
+See also [[RFC 5280]](sec10_references.md/#RFC_5280).

 #### Public Key Infrastructure (PKI)
 A set of policies, processes, server platforms, software and workstations used for the purpose of administering certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.